mrc-ide/PhyDyn/README.md

 ## Distribution and Installation

-Only version v1.0.0 of the package is currently available from the Beast repository i.e. only version 1.0.0 can be installed with Beauti's package manager.
-The latest version should be available soon.
+The latest version of the package (**v1.0.0**) is currently available from the Beast repository and can  be installed with Beauti's package manager.

-The latest version of the package (v.1.1.0) must be installed by hand or, alternatively, examples can be run using  PhyDyn's standalone version.
+The package (v.1.1.0) can also be installed by hand or, alternatively, examples can be run using  PhyDyn's standalone version.

 ### Installation by-hand
 The zipped distribution of the package is located in the `dist/` directory.
 The latest distribution is `dist/PhyDyn.v1.1.0.zip`.